 A building with a centennial history of education

 The building has a rich history.
 It is mainly known by Estonians as the Railway School of Tallinn, which has occupied the building until August 2016, but it was also home for several other schools and institutions.

 The first constructions date from 1880, when the Tallinn Railway Technical school was established.
 The main body of the school was constructed in 1895, as a wooden building that no longer exists.

 Between 1926 and 1937, the building was occupied by Prantsuse Lütseum, the Tallinn French School, before the Tallinn Railway Vocational School was back in 1939.

 The school building caught fire in 1969.
 Following its reconstruction in 1978, new 4-story study halls were created and connected directly to the historic school building.

-As heritage of this rich history of railway technical education, the school has kept its own symbol which is still present today, namely the 1949 Škoda factory made, narrow-gauge steam traction called Kc4-100.
-Prior to being permanently placed in the school yard in 1974, it served its time in Türi and Virtsu after arriving in Estonia through Latvia in 1963.
+As the heritage of this rich history of railway technical education, the school has kept its own symbol which is still present today, namely the 1949 Škoda factory made, narrow-gauge steam traction called Kc4-100.
+Prior to being permanently placed in the schoolyard in 1974, it served its time in Türi and Virtsu after arriving in Estonia through Latvia in 1963.